SamChristz/samchristz/README.md

  - 👯 I’m looking to collaborate with other content creators
  - 🥅 2023 Goals: become Web Developer
 - 📫 How to reach me **samuelchristz200@gmail.com**
- - ⚡ Fun fact: I love to game and play music
+ - ⚡ Fun fact: I love to game and listening music

 <h4 align="left">Skills</h4>